DaehwanKimLab/hisat2/MANUAL.markdown

 Reporting
 ---------

-The reporting mode governs how many alignments HISAT looks for, and how to report them.
+The reporting mode governs how many alignments HISAT2 looks for, and how to report them.

 In general, when we say that a read has an alignment, we mean that it has a